CassidyPrather/amoeba_rl/README.md

 ## Post-7DRL Agenda

+Why do I have to put "PossiblePaths.Clear()" at the end of every organelle's upgrade chain?
 Press shift to see which organelles will be pulled longest.
 Remove tutorial artifacts
 Remove static references wherever possible